SiriusNEO/Masterball/doc/IRDesign.md

 Different from Mx grammar (`.size()`), I use `length` to represent the number of elements and `size` to represent the bytes.

 ### Class

+Class is a Type in LLVM rather than Value.
+But for assigning a value to ClassRegistry, we use a `ClassProto` which is a Value

+In LLVM, `Structure Type` can be used to implement it.

+Declare first.

+Translator will translate MxStarClass to IRStructType*